Curated OER

 Experiencing the Civil War

 Eleventh graders examine the Civil War.
-For this American History lesson, 11th graders investigate the causes, effects, and the lives of people during the Civil War.
-Students develop a research paper using various...
+In this American History instructional activity, 11th graders investigate the causes, effects, and the lives of people during the Civil War.
+Students develop a research paper using...

 Library of Congress